-“Big Data” is the term that is commonly used to refer to the application of predictive analytics, user behavior analytics or certain other advanced data analysis methods that extract value from data and seldom to a particular size of data set.
-In simple terminology, big data is the name given to those chunky and difficult to understand data sets which are nearly impossible to deal with using traditional data processing application software.
+“Big Data” is the term commonly used to refer to the application of predictive analytics, user behavior analytics, or other advanced data analysis methods that extract value from data and seldom to a particular size of data set.
+In simple terminology, big data is the name given to those chunky and difficult-to-understand data sets which are nearly impossible to deal with using traditional data processing application software.

-Whether you want to enroll yourself in the agile certified practitioner exam prep course or you want to go for the data analytics certification, it is a prerequisite for you to have a solid knowledge of big data fundamentals.
-The Introduction to big Data course from QuickStart can get this accomplished for you.
+Whether you want to enroll in the agile certified practitioner exam prep course or go for the data analytics certification, it is a prerequisite for you to have a solid knowledge of big data fundamentals.
+The Introduction to Big Data course from QuickStart can get this accomplished for you.
 This article is a detailed discussion of this certification training and related parts.
 But first, let us gain some more knowledge about big data and its components.

 Big data technologies like business intelligence, cloud computing, and databases are the main components of big data.
 Techniques for analyzing data such as A/B testing, machine learning, and natural language processing are also included in this category.
 Other important and commonly used big data technologies are visualization techniques such as charts, graphs, and other displays of the data.

 It then helps you in doing analytic innovation by focusing on the business importance and letting you decide which tools to select for achieving timely results.
 The final step is to know how to implement a big data solution.
 This will include selecting suitable vendors and hosting options and balancing costs against business value so that you and your business stay ahead of the curve.

-The big data introduction training course offered at quickstart.com will enable you to store, manage, process, and analyze massive amounts of unstructured data to convert it into the usable and meaningful database.
+The big data introduction training course offered at quickstart.com will enable you to store, manage, process, and analyze massive amounts of unstructured data to convert it into a usable and meaningful database.
 It aims to let you learn how to leverage big data analysis tools and techniques to promote better business decision-making.
 This course will also tell you about ways of storing data for efficient processing and analysis.

 Main objectives can be summarized as: